Artistic License – Chemistry

 - Plan 9 from Outer Space asserts that "a ray of sunlight is made up of many atoms," thus making possible the destruction of the universe by solaronite bomb.
 In Real Life, light is made of photons, not atoms.
 Even if what they meant was solar wind, a different byproduct of the Sun's fusion reaction, it's composed of ionized particles (atomic nuclei stripped of some or even all of their electrons), not complete atoms.
 Even if the loose protons and alpha particles somehow picked up electrons, the density alone is so low that it wouldn't be useful.

 - In Spider-Man 2, Dr. Octavius requires some tritium for his experiments.
 He obtains it in form of a gray metallic ball.
 Tritium is gaseous under normal conditions, but it's possible that the gold object is a second layer of containment in addition to the glass ball around it.
 He also mentions how tritium is one of the rarest elements on Earth.
-Tritium is an isotope, not an element.
+Tritium is an isotope of hydrogen, not a distinct element, and it is nowhere near as rare as he claims.

 - Probably a joke, considering it's Mars Attacks!...
 The Martians must wear space helmets while on Earth because they breathe nitrogen rather than oxygen.
 However, not only is nitrogen inert, and therefore a poor choice as a gas to breathe, but it's the most plentiful gas in the Earth's atmosphere - i.e. there's more nitrogen than oxygen.
 However, they don't necessarily die from the lack of nitrogen - if they developed in a world without free oxygen (or other strong oxidizer; if they had to resort to nitrogen...), their "lungs" would probably rapidly oxidize.
 The atmosphere would be as comfortable to them as an acidic atmosphere to us.